enriquefuzzy/selenium-python-pytest/README.md

 Execute tests in terminal with `pytest`

-Add `--html=pytest_report.html` to generate a report of the executed tests
+Add `--html=pytest_report.html` to generate a report of the executed tests.